tymonx/docker-go/README.md

 ./docker-run.sh go-lint
 ```

+:exclamation: Notice :exclamation: To fix Go source code formatting errors from Go linter tools, use
+the `./docker-run.sh go-format` script for that.

 Use the `go-build` command to build Go source files.
 Equivalent to the `go build ./...` execution:

 ```plaintext